What Are Power Tools?

 - Do not apply too much side pressure on the blade

-- Keep hands away from accessories and range of cutting path
+- Keep your hands away from accessories and the range of cutting paths

 Air Compressor & Nail Gun Safety